cchorn/Docker_SPARC/README.md

 * [R package list by name](https://cran.r-project.org/web/packages/available_packages_by_name.html), there are > *12,000* packages!
 The R project site does not have a search function but you can use [Rseek](https://rseek.org/)

 # Future plans for the base image:
-* include example notebooks:  (1) show how to work with both Python 3 and Python 2; (2) graphing with matplotlib, seaborn, and ggplot2; and (3) statistics
+* include example notebooks for:  (1) plotting with matplotlib, seaborn, and ggplot2; and (3) statistics
 * include specific neurophysiology packages for viewing, spike detection, clustering, etc.
 * other suggests welcome!

 [1] To build the docker image from the Dockerfile run the following command from the Dockerfile folder:
 ```
-docker build --tag cchorn/sparc:jupyter_V1.1 .
+docker build --tag cchorn/sparc:jupyter_V1.2 .
 ```

 ---------------------

+##### *Acknowledgements:
+Derek Miller, University of Pittsburgh; testing Blackfynn API code
+Stephanie Fulton, University of Pittsburgh; testing Docker functionality
+Michael Sciullo, University of Pittsburgh; testing Docker functionality

-##### *Acknowledgements: This work was supported by awards from the National Institutes of Health (NIH) - Stimulating Peripheral Activity to Relieve Conditions ([SPARC](https://commonfund.nih.gov/Sparc/)) Program, including these projects:*
+This work was supported by awards from the National Institutes of Health (NIH) - Stimulating Peripheral Activity to Relieve Conditions ([SPARC](https://commonfund.nih.gov/Sparc/)) Program, including these projects:*
 ##### 1. *Defining gastric vagal mechanisms underlying emetic activation using novel electrophysiological and optical mapping technology.
 [3U18EB021772-02S2](https://projectreporter.nih.gov/project_info_description.cfm?aid=9533820&icde=37670422&ddparam=&ddvalue=&ddsub=&cr=2&csb=default&cs=ASC&pball=).*
 ##### 2. *Closed-loop neuroelectric control of emesis and gastric motility [1U18TR002205-01](https://projectreporter.nih.gov/project_info_description.cfm?aid=9405061&icde=37670484&ddparam=&ddvalue=&ddsub=&cr=5&csb=default&cs=ASC&pball=)*